oshawa-connection/amici/Readme.md

 This is the perfect use case for a multi-page application.
 SPA's are better suited to apps with a large number of pages, with lots of developers working on them.
 2. I can write non-SPA apps about 3 times faster.
-3. SPA's are more complex to get authentication working correctly for.
+3. SPA's are more complex to get authentication working correctly for and deploy correctly and should be avoided unless necessary.

 ### Why didn't you use TypeScript?

 I love TypeScript, but not everyone feels this way.
-Writing in JS with JSDoc + a jsconfig.json file gives _most_ of the benefits of TS while allowing other developers, who might not like TS, to contribute to the app.
+Writing in JS with types/ annotations in JSDoc + a jsconfig.json file gives _most_ of the benefits of TS while allowing other developers, who might not like TS, to contribute to the app.

+### Testing

+In a production app, I add tests to the JavaScript for the front-end, and potentially add some integration/ e2e tests for the back-end to make sure that the correct data is being pulled through from the database to the API.

 ## Security